tatianegercina/FinTech/02-Homework/10-Time-Series/Instructions/README.md

 * Create Jupyter Notebooks for the analysis and host the notebooks on GitHub.

-* Include a Markdown that summarizes your models and findings and include this report in your GitHub repo.
+* Include a markdown that summarizes your models and findings and include this report in your GitHub repo.

 * Submit the link to your GitHub project to Bootcampspot.

+---

+© 2020 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.